ecadlabs/taquito/packages/taquito-tezbridge-signer/README.md

 `@taquito/tezbridge-signer` is an npm package that provides developers with Tezbridge Signer functionality for Taquito.

-You first need to include https://www.tezbridge.com/plugin.js in your application to use this signer
+You first need to include https://www.tezbridge.com/plugin.js in your application to use this signer.

 ```ts
 import { TezBridgeSigner } from '@taquito/tezbridge-signer'